If you need to transfer money between Ireland and the USA – you will usually save money by not using your own bank to do

 Transfermate are a Dublin based foreign exchange company regulated by the Central Bank of Ireland.
 TransferMate is also a registered as a Money Services Business with the United States Department of Treasury Financial Crimes Enforcement Network .
 Minimum transfer is €1000 .You can set up an online account and arrange currency transfers via their website or you can phone them for a personalised service in Dublin on 01 6353776

 TransferWise . is an online exchange company that cuts out the banks and for a small fee allows you to get exchange rates that are pretty close to the interbank rates.
-Residents of the USA are allowed to register with Transferwise.
+Residents of the USA and Ireland are allowed to register with Transferwise.

 TransferWise Inc. is registered with the Financial Crimes Enforcement Network (FinCEN) in the USA with money service business registration number 31000065314305.
 It is licensed as a money transmitter in all US states apart from Nevada and Hawaii.